Micro Master's Degree in Engagement of Employees and Organisational Learning

 • To participate in Paris-U’s Short courses program, students need to meet the entry criteria corresponding to each level.
 Please see the “Entry” tab for more details.

 • For Level 7 short courses programs, if an entry bachelor is unavailable, students must demonstrate a minimum of 5 years of work experience in the relevant field.
-Please note that a bachelor’s degree is required for the Master’s program of Paris-U so that you could take the Micro Master program but could not move to the Master’s program of Paris-U.
+Please note that a bachelor’s degree is required for the Master’s program at Paris-U, so you could take the Micro Master program but could not move to the Master’s program at Paris-U.

 Apply Process: